Santhiyathv/EIGENVALUES-AND-EIGENVECTORS/README.md

 ```
 ## Output:
 ![Alt text](<Screenshot from 2024-12-08 12-54-43.png>)
-## Result:
-Thus the Eigenvalue and Eigenvector is successfully solved using python program
+## Result:Thus the Eigenvalue and Eigenvector is successfully solved using python program